surifirstpin/Acubi_documentation/Version.5/Visualization_Types_and_Settings.md

  Radar charts are a great way to compare members of a dimension in a function of several metrics.

-<b>Example:</b> when you want to buy a Laptop, you can use a radar chart to compare several devices across several metrics like battery life, memory, hard drive etc.
+<b>Example:</b> While Ppurchasing Laptop, you can use a radar chart to compare several devices across several metrics like battery life, memory, hard drive etc.

  <b>4.</b> Choose chart type <b>Radar</b> from drop down list.